800 Compton residents will get a guaranteed income

 Brown is a founding member of the Mayors for Guaranteed Income, a consortium of mayors (including Stockton mayor Michael Tubbs) who are advocating for a guaranteed income, and which launched in June 2020.
 By August, fundraising for the Compton Pledge was in the works.

-The Compton Pledge bills itself as the largest guaranteed income initiative at the city level in the U.S., though it’s not clear if that’s measured in terms of participants or funds.
+The Compton Pledge bills itself as the largest guaranteed income initiative over such a long time period at the city level in the U.S., though it’s not clear if that’s measured in terms of participants or funds.
 The most well-known example of a UBI may be the Alaska Permanent Fund, a statewide program that gives residents up to $2,000 a year, depending on the state’s oil revenue, and Andrew Yang’s proposal to give Americans $1,000 a month when he ran for the Democratic presidential nominee.
 Around the world there have also been UBI pilot programs in Kenya, Spain, and Finland.

 Brown, who was raised by a single mother, said in a statement that she knows a guaranteed income could have helped her family through tough times, and she hopes it will for Compton residents.
 “I know that guaranteed income could give people a moment to navigate their situation, and have some breathing room to go back to school, explore a new career path, spend time with their children, or improve their mental and emotional wellbeing,” she said.
 “Ensuring all people are able to live with dignity is something we should all strive for in America.”

-Note: Correction: This article has been updated to note that 100% of the donated funds will be given to the trial participants, and to note that while other UBI trials have had more participants, this is the largest and longest one at the municipal level.